exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 Implement a function `free(text)` to fetch a translation, ignoring the quality, and forwarding any errors thrown by the API:

-- Returns the translation if it can be retrieved, regardless its quality
+- Returns the translation if it can be retrieved, regardless of its quality
 - Forwards any error from the translation API

 ```javascript